Mats Grotenbreg

-Mats Grotenbreg (born 21 January 1998) is a Dutch professional footballer who plays for Jonge Kracht as a centre-back.
-He also assists his father Ronald as a coach at amateur team GVA.
+Mats Grotenbreg (21 January 1998 – 25 June 2026) was a Dutch footballer who played as a centre-back.
+He also assisted his father Ronald as a coach at amateur team GVA.

 Club career

+Raised in Huissen, Grotenbreg started playing football at hometown club Jonge Kracht and later played in the PSV and Vitesse academies, professionally for TOP Oss, for amateur sides DUNO and Hercules before he joined GVVV in 2021.

 On 21 December 2023, Grotenbreg scored the winning goal for USV Hercules in a 3–2 victory over Ajax during the KNVB Cup second round.
 In January 2024, he transferred to Jonge Kracht, before joining VV DOVO for the 2024–25 season.
+His last club was VRC from Veenendaal, where he had to retire from playing in January 2026 due to an achilles tendon injury.

+International career

+Grotenbreg played for the Netherlands national under-18 football team.

+Personal life and death

+Grotenbreg was a contestant on the reality television show The Bachelorette.
+His father Ronald also played professional football, for FC Wageningen.

+He died on 25 June 2026, at the age of 28, after being struck by a boat while swimming in Middelaar.